alin5647/fortuneMirror/README.md

 Go back to the github page with the HTML.
 Click on the pencil icon, which will let you edit the HTML file.

-In the editing window, press **CTRL + F**.
+Click the editing window first, then press **CTRL + F**.
 This will open up a find dialog on top of the window.
 Paste (right click and press paste OR CTRL + V) the code you copied before, and press enter.
 This will highlight all instances where this picture is used.

 *Other than the product gallery page*, all pictures should only be used once and therefore will be the code you will need to change.